ALPINE CharterS FAQ

 Important: Registration requires three stages, The Priority List to determine allotment of spaces, Pre-registration with NTSC and then registration and payment with the tour operator -- generally within 7 days to secure your place, but note that the payment to Vacation Station for Club Med is due within 5 days of your spot being confirmed.

-Detailed instructions are on the charters registration process page
+Detailed instructions -- including priority lists and wait lists -- are on the charters registration process page

 Yes, if you are ready for something more stimulating and challenging than what you're skiing in on our Alpine day trips.
 All resorts we'll visit have designated beginner, intermediate and advanced runs, and we generally post the relative numbers (total runs or percentages) of beginner, intermediate, or advanced runs.
 Almost all of those resorts will have enough beginner runs to keep you interested.

 But most people on charter trips will focus on intermediate and advanced runs, perhaps using beginner runs for warm ups or to where they're the only way to get from point a to point b.
 And so if you only aspire to, or feel confortable on, beginner runs, you may find yourself skiing alone much of the time.

 If you're a beginner, but plan to work at your skiing, set your sights on trips later in the year and you shouldn't have an issue.

 It depends what are you looking for.
 Value?
 Variety?
 Tradition?
 Thrills?
 Comfort?
 Weather?
 Culture?
 Cameraderie?